epelde/tdd-resources/README.md

 > The TDD cycle is very detail-oriented and requires you to **make some design decisions when writing tests, rather than when writing production code**.
 Obviously those who do TDD know that TDD drastically helps to **enforce good design**.

-It's seems it's all about developing in a slower way to be able to think about how I want the different collaborators to relate and collaborate.
+It's seems it's all about developing in a "slower" (slow id good) way to be able to think about how I want the different collaborators to relate and collaborate.
 Maybe we can improve our software quality applying TDD.

 > Los frameworks te hacen ir rápido cuando deberías de ir despacio (Luis Artola en boca de Xabi Saez de Ocariz).